This article originally appeared in the Mid-September 2012 issue of The Bottom Line.

 So, the question is, how do accountants go about articulating their genuine enthusiasm for their work and how does doing so impact their profession and their lives?
 Let’s take a lesson from some particularly liberated and vocal accountants on the web.

-On Twitter, @ClarkHearsey’s introductory statement includes: “No bowler hats and pinstripes here just ordinary people who happen to be accountants.”
+On Twitter, @ClarkHearsey’s introductory statement included (they have since deactivated their Twitter account): “No bowler hats and pinstripes here just ordinary people who happen to be accountants.”
 The background photo on her Twitter page is of a goat, and her tweets account for her personal interests, including wine, food and, well of course, the shearing of goats.
 No doubt she’s made herself accessible to like-minded clients.

 A job posting (by an unnamed firm) that is promoted on Twitter as “accounting doesn’t have to be boring” goes on to build the case by presenting the firm as “dynamic, high growth, recession proof and paperless with state of the art facilities and technology.”